metetrkn/pokemon_console_game/README.md

 ### Console-Based Battle System

 - **pokeTypes.py** and **play.py**: Implements the console-based battle system for Pokémon battles.
-- Defines Pokémon and Fight classes for battle simulation.
+- **play.py**  implements the console-based battle system for Pokémon battles.
+It defines Pokemon and Fight classes for battle simulation.
+The Pokemon class has attributes such as name, base health, stats, effects, and type.
+The Fight class manages the battle between two Pokémon, including initiating battles, switching turns, and executing player actions such as attacking or reviving.
-- Fetches Pokémon data from MongoDB to create Pokémon instances.
+- **play.py** The play.py script fetches Pokémon data from MongoDB to create Pokémon instances.
+It calculates damage based on the attacking and defending Pokémon's stats, type effectiveness, and a random factor.
+The script also allows players to revive their fainted Pokémon or substitute a new Pokémon during the battle.
-- Initiates battles, switches turns, and executes player actions (attack or revive).
+- The Fight class provides a user-friendly console interface for players to engage in battles.
+It displays the current health of each Pokémon, the damage dealt, and the type of attack used.
+The script also handles the logic for determining the winner of the battle based on the remaining health of each Pokémon.

-- Provides a user-friendly console interface for players to engage in battles.
+- To run the console-based battle system, simply execute the play.py script with the required dependencies installed.
+The script will prompt the user to select the game mode and choose their Pokémon for the battle.
+Once the battle begins, the user can input their desired actions for each turn until the battle is over.

 ## Contributors